psprao95/Yelp-Dataset-Analysis-Spark/README.md

 ## Problem 1
 Write a spark script to find total number of common friends for any possible friend pairs.
 The key idea is that if two people are friend then they have a lot of mutual/common friends.

-For example,
-Alice’s friends are Bob, Sam, Sara.
+For example,Alice’s friends are Bob, Sam, Sara.

 Nancy Bob’s friends are Alice, Sam, Clara, Nancy.

 Sara’s friends are Alice, Sam, Clara, Nancy.

 As Alice and Bob are friend and so, their mutual friend list is [Sam, Nancy].

 As Sara and Bob are not friends and so, their mutual friend list is empty.
 (In this case you may exclude them from your output).

 Input files: